gahlberg/fit/README.md

 ### Issue the command appropriate in the fit/ directory to run:
     [host]$ ./repeatFit.py

-### To quit the Fit program from running, simply issue Ctrl-Z...
+### To quit the Fit program from running:
+    simply issue Ctrl-Z...